celo-org/docs/docs/community/fundraising.md

 The team at NFX has put together a [comprehensive sample pitch deck](https://docs.google.com/presentation/d/1k7Ci129LjMdrV9OPkHUpWHqn_CsVdaEkd1RhU9G_Cx4/edit#slide=id.gabb84e51a1_0_1278) with relevant examples of slides of pitch decks from other companies.

 We can’t forget to mention beyond having these components to a pitch deck, it’s important to think through the visual representation of your pitch deck as well.
 Most of you will have an investor presentation on screen while meeting investors and it’s important to remember that the engagement is both audio and visual.
-We’ve found that [https://www.beautiful.ai/](https://www.beautiful.ai/) is a great place to start if you’re looking to create a visually compelling pitch deck as well.
+We’ve found that [Beautiful AI](https://www.beautiful.ai/) is a great place to start if you’re looking to create a visually compelling pitch deck as well.

 ### Pitching Process

 Below are a few best practices and things to consider when preparing for your investor pitches.
-This isn’t all inclusive and your mileage will likely vary depending on your circumstances.
+This isn’t all-inclusive and your mileage will likely vary depending on your circumstances.

 - Do your diligence on the investors prior to pitching in order to:
   - Understand focus areas so that you can curate your pitch accordingly